swiftlang/swift-evolution/proposals/0NNN-unstructured-task-error-handling.md

 However, choosing a surprising and potentially error-prone behavior as the default goes against Swift's general philosophy of safety.
-Changing this default feels like a much better balance, especially since re-expressing the existing behavior involves such a familar language pattern.
+Changing this default feels like a much better balance, especially since re-expressing the existing behavior involves such a familiar language pattern.

 ## Acknowledgments